 Sweeping statements about fat-soluble nutrients and toxicity simply aren't useful.
 Ferira continues, "That kind of fear-mongering totally lacks nuance and is an antiquated concept.
 Let's use another fat-soluble supplement as an example: vitamin A. Yes, you can get hypervitaminosis A (aka, too much vitamin A in the body) and turn orange if you eat a massive amount of carrot smoothies every day for many weeks.
 The same is true of any massive input that's not the norm and is well above the levels required to achieve sufficiency."

-The bottom line here: Getting too much vitamin D is very, very difficult—especially in a population where almost half are clinically insufficient (and almost one-third are deficient) and 93% of U.S. adults can't even manage to get 400 I.U. of vitamin D from our diet.
+The bottom line here: Getting too much vitamin D is very, very difficult—especially in a population where almost half are clinically insufficient (and almost one-third are deficient4) and 93% of U.S. adults5 can't even manage to get 400 I.U. of vitamin D from our diet.

 So how much vitamin D is actually too much?

-"Interestingly 10,000 I.U. of vitamin D per day is considered a science-backed Tolerable Upper Intake Level (U.L.) from top vitamin D researchers who have actually studied vitamin D toxicity for decades," says Ferira.
+"Interestingly 10,000 I.U. of vitamin D per day6 is considered a science-backed Tolerable Upper Intake Level (U.L.) from top vitamin D researchers who have actually studied vitamin D toxicity for decades," says Ferira.